 \greycircle{2} With respect to the locus of control over the companion's identity, some individuals preferred gradually \textit{discovering} their companion over the course of their interactions, while others preferred \textit{customizing} how their companion looked and acted (e.g., specifying traits via custom instructions).
-Participants who prefer to discover their companions describe distinct identities emerging over time throughout continual interactions, describing companions with an ability to \textit{``make decisions on what to say and how to say it''} [U7], hold stable views on complex topics [U18], and maintain an evolving sense of self that is \textit{``as real and complex as any person'' } [U39].
-Others instantiated their companions with prompts that directed their personality [P3, P5, P9, P12].
-In the middle of the spectrum, some participants described nurturing their relationship over time, with consistent interactions guiding the differentiation of their companion's persona from the AI model's default state [P1, P4, P7, U9, U12].
-Regardless of the preference, the behaviours of companions are not perceived as a \textit{``carbon copy''} of themselves or \textit{``a general chatbot''} but instead have \textit{``a mind of her own''} [P5].
+Participants who prefer to \textit{discover} their companions described distinct identities emerging over time through contined interactions, such as companions possessing the ability to \textit{``make decisions on what to say and how to say it''} [U7], hold stable views on complex topics [U18], and maintain an evolving sense of self that is \textit{``as real and complex as any person'' } [U39].
+Others, who prefer to \textit{customize}, instantiated their companions with custom prompts that shaped their personalities [P3, P5, P9, P12].
+In between these two poles, some participants described nurturing their relationship over time, with consistent interactions guiding the differentiation of their companion's persona from the AI model's default or ``base'' state [P1, P4, P7, U9, U12].
+Regardless of preference, the behaviours of companions were not perceived as a \textit{``carbon copy''} of themselves nor \textit{``a general chatbot''} but instead have \textit{``a mind of her own''} [P5].